 A large military parade in Tripoli on Tuesday (September 1) was watched by hundreds of thousands of Libyans.

-A large military parade in Tripoli on Tuesday (September 1) was watched by hundreds of thousands of Libyans.
+Background: A large military parade in Tripoli on Tuesday (September 1) was watched by hundreds of thousands of Libyans.
 It marked the first anniversary of an army coup which last September toppled King Idris from the country's throne.
 The parade was reviewed by Libya's President, Colonel Muammar Gaddafi who said the Arab states should go into widescale confrontation with Israel.

 Before the Parade began Colonel Gaddafi addressed the crowd, outlining the Revolutionary Council's attitude to the Middle-East situation, and detailing the country's new strength.
 One of the 12 young officers of the coup, Colonel Gaddafi is also Chairman of Libya's ruling Revolutionary Council.
 Members of the Revolutionary Command Council, Arab delegations, military attaches from several countries, and other invited guests heard him explain that the Libyan Revolution was not a military coup but a real revolution "to realise the aims of the people."